 Being able to recognize the signs of barbiturate abuse before it progresses to dependence and addiction is more difficult than someone might think.
 For many people, what they think of as substance abuse is actually the loss of control consistent with addiction.

-However, there are specific effects of regular abuse of barbiturates that will sometimes stand out and act as signs of a growing barbiturate addiction, such as:
+However, there are specific effects of regular abuse that will sometimes stand out and act as signs of a growing barbiturate addiction, such as:

 - Slurred speech

 Aside from the effects caused specifically by dependence, as someone becomes increasingly addicted to a substance and begins to lose control, they will usually start exhibiting abnormal behavior consistent with substance use disorders.